ngsxfem/ngsxfem/INSTALLATION.md

   * [Troubleshooting](#troubleshooting)
 ---

 We automatically publish a *source distribution* of the releases of `ngsxfem` on PyPI for installation via `pip3`.
-Since this is a source code distribution and not a binary distribution, the installation via `pip` requires a sufficiently new pre-installed `NGSolve` and the same prerequisites as installing `NGSolve` from source.
-For details of these, please consult the [corresponding section on the `NGSolve` homepage](https://ngsolve.org/docu/latest/install/installlinux.html).
+Since this is a source code distribution and not a binary distribution, the installation via `pip` requires a sufficiently new pre-installed `NGSolve` and the some further prerequisites:
+ * cmake (e.g. `apt-get install cmake`)
+ * git (e.g. `apt-get install git`)
+ * pip (e.g. `apt-get install python3-pip`)
 The necessary `NGSolve` version for compatibility will be checked for during installation and can be found in the first line of [`python/ngs_check.py`](python/ngs_check.py).
 Note that the version of the submodule `ngsolve` in `external dependencies` is also sufficient.

 ## Releases
 Installation of `ngsxfem` releases through `pip` is carried with the command